platocrat/kickstart/README.md

 # kickstart
-Udemy course --> Ethereum and Solidity: The Complete Developer's Guide  -- ON TO THE NEXT COURSE!
+Kickstarter-like dapp built from the Udemy course, "Ethereum and Solidity: The Complete Developer's Guide".

+Updates:
+* 12/26/19: _Working version_, so `git clone` and `git pull` to explore the app.